 Credit Karma Tax is an authorized IRS e-file provider with dedicated on-site data security personnel in place.
 Your data is encrypted as you send it over to the site.

 The tax program also offers a 100% guarantee that your return is correct—up to a point.
 Credit Karma Tax isn’t accountable for information you entered that’s not correct, but it will reimburse you if the program makes a calculation error that results in penalties or interest being charged to you by the IRS.

 “If the IRS and/or applicable state tax authority imposes penalties and/or interest on a member due to a Credit Karma Tax calculation error, we’ll reimburse them for penalties and interest up to $1,000 in the form of gift cards,” Taylor said.

-And while you can file a state return with your federal return, you can’t file one without filing a federal return, too.
+And while you can file a state return with your federal return, you can’t file one without also filing a federal return.

 Who Should Use Credit Karma Tax?

 Credit Karma Tax has all the bases covered for the average taxpayer.
-It supports 95% of Americans’ tax filing scenarios, according to Taylor, the program's head of operations.
+It supports 95% of Americans’ tax filing scenarios, according to Taylor.

 “[In 2018], more than 1.5 million Americans filed their taxes with Credit Karma Tax, ranking us within the top five DIY tax-filing companies in the U.S. Of those who filed with Credit Karma Tax, more than half were millennials,” Taylor said.